Travel World Planet

 How to Reach

-Udaipur is well connected with all the cities in the state and with other parts of India through road and rail network.
+Udaipur is well connected with all the cities in the state and with other parts of India through road and rail networks.
 A national airport provides access to the city with various cities through a regular schedule of flights.

 Once you reach Udaipur, you can opt for any of the public transport vehicles or private cabs.
 You can go for a ride on a Tonga, a transport vehicle pulled by a horse, a very traditional means of public transport.